HHSAPCompSci2020/capstone-project-group-6-ki/doc/README - ultimate tic tac toe.txt

 [These are features that we agree a fully complete version of this program would have, but that you probably will not have time to implement.
 A good final project does not necessarily need to have any of these completed at all.
 At least 3 are required.
 Again, fully describe each.]
 * Learning AI: AI that starts at the highest strategic level, and has algorithms to learn what the user’s strategies are and block those.
 * Mobile play: find a way to play this game on a mobile device instead of just desktop.
-* Ultimate Ultimate Tic-Tac-Toe: a tic-tac-toe game of 9 Ultimate Tic-Tac-Toe games, where you have to win 3 ultimate tic-tac-toe games in a row in the biggest game.
-* Additional players: allow adding additional players to make it harder, so you have to win against multiple people. [c]
+* Additional players: allow adding additional players to make it harder, so you have to win against multiple people, meaning there's now multiple players in a game not just 2.
 * Simultaneous games: Use Firebase to allow the ability to create/join different rooms

 Class List: